tryhardDev18/Soyify---turn-images-to-soyjaks/README.md

 # Soyify - turn-images-to-soyjaks
-Upload any image and turn it into a soyjack!
+Upload any image and turn it into a soyjack! <br>
-Featuring a large scale global gallery of user generated soyjacks available for download.
+Featuring a large scale gallery of user generated soyjacks available for download.
 # Tech stack:
-HTML and CSS for simple design
+HTML and CSS for simple design <br>
 JS and OpenCV.JS for functionality
 # Heres the link:
 https://soyify.netlify.app/